 About the Office:

-This is a full-time permanent position.
-However, all initial attorney appointments to the Department of Justice are made on a 14-month (temporary) basis pending favorable adjudication of a background investigation.
+This is a permanent position; however, all initial attorney appointments to the Department of Justice are made on a 14-month (temporary) basis pending favourable adjudication of a background investigation.

-AUSAs' pay is administratively determined on the number years of professional attorney experience.
-The basic range of pay is $57,012 to $138,790 plus locality pay.
-The current locality pay for Yakima is 15.37%.
+Assistant United States Attorneys' pay is administratively determined based, in part, on the number of years of professional attorney experience.
+The range of pay is $55,204 – $129,528, plus locality pay.

 United States Attorney’s Office